Vaxzevria COVID-19 Vaccine AstraZeneca Description

 April 30, 2021 - AstraZeneca reported 18.4 million doses of AstraZeneca’s COVID-19 vaccine and 29.9 million of SII’s Covidshield vaccine had been sold.

-April 27, 2021 - The Lancet published a new study: Vaccine side-effects and SARS-CoV-2 infection after vaccination in users of the COVID Symptom Study app in the UK: a prospective observational study.
+April 27, 2021 - The Lancet published a new study: Vaccine side-effects and SARS-CoV-2 infection after vaccination in the COVID Symptom Study app users in the UK: a prospective observational study.
 Results Interpretation - Systemic and local side-effects after ChAdOx1 nCoV-19 vaccination occur at frequencies lower than reported in phase 3 trials.
 And decrease the risk of SARS-CoV-2 infection after 12 days.

 April 26, 2021 - The U.S. government announced it would supply 60 million vaccine doses to other countries, reported the AP.